splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-service-map.rst

       - :strong:`Description`

     * - Network workload
       - A network workload is a service in your network.
+      - | - Network workloads are represented as circles.
-The names for these services come from your Kubernetes environment, Docker metadata, Linux service managers such as systemd, DNS, and IP address data.
+        | - The names for these services come from your Kubernetes environment, Docker metadata, Linux service managers such as systemd, DNS, and IP address data.
-      - Network workloads are represented as circles.

     * - Network edge
       - A network edge captures the amount of TCP network traffic from a source to destination workload.
-      - Network edges are represented as broken arrows connecting the circles.
-The arrow direction corresponds to the network traffic direction.
-Each arrow has a number indicating the amount of data coming from a source network workload to a destination network workload in a certain time period.
+      - | - Network edges are represented as broken arrows connecting the circles.
+        | - The arrow direction corresponds to the network traffic direction.
+        | - Each arrow has a number indicating the amount of data coming from a source network workload to a destination network workload in a certain time period.
 By default, the time period is the past 3 hours.

 For example, the following service map shows traffic between the ``emailservice`` network workload and ``checkoutservice`` network workload, in both directions.
 The ``emailservice`` network workload sends 245 KiB of data to ``checkoutservice``, and receives 495 KiB of data from ``checkoutservice`` for the past 3 hours.